animo/paradym-wallet/apps/easypid/README.md

 - 🔴 Wallet in the OpenID Federation

 **Other**
-- 🔴 HAIP compliance
+- 🟠 HAIP compliance
-- 🟠 WCAG 2.1 compliance
+- 🟠 WCAG 2.2 compliance
 - 🔴 AI-based oversharing detection

 **[Test issuer/verifier](https://funke.animo.id/)**

 - 🟢 Issue QEAAs
 - 🟢 Verify PID
-- 🔴 Verify mixed PID-QEAA requests
+- 🟢 Verify mixed PID-QEAA requests

 The identity wallet contains the following temporary features for development and testing:

-- Using a simulated eID test card
+- Use a simulated eID test card.
+How: choose PIN 276536 (BROKEN) as the 6-digit PIN during wallet setup
-- Reset wallet
+- Reset the wallet.
+How: go to the menu and choose 'reset wallet'

  <div align="center">
   <img src="assets/screen1.png" width="30%" />